Business Mentoring with Jill

-I have worked in “strategy” for over twenty years and during that time I’ve experienced what works to grow businesses and get results.
-I’ve seen a multitude of leadership styles and witnessed a plethora of business opportunities and challenges.
-In 2012 I started business mentoring, working one-to-one with entrepreneurs to help them grow their businesses by utilising my knowledge and experience in strategy development, sales and marketing, organisational behaviour, finance and investment.
+In 2012 I started business mentoring, working one-to-one with CEOs and entrepreneurs to help them grow their businesses by utilising my knowledge and experience in strategy development, sales and marketing, organisational behaviour, finance and investment.
+Since then I have mentored more than a dozen business leaders who were working across sectors ranging from tech to life-sciences and education.

 What is business mentoring?

-Business mentoring to me is working with you, the entrepreneur, to guide, advise and coach you on the journey to business growth and success.
+Business mentoring to me is working with you to guide, advise and coach you on the journey to business growth and success.
 This table neatly sums up the differences between mentoring, consulting, therapy and coaching.
 I tend to find my form of mentoring has a coaching element too.

 Picture1